 The Date field automatically defaults to today's date.
 Each time a sales order is opened or viewed, this field updates to the current date.
 When the sales order is processed into an invoice, the Date represents the date the invoice was processed and all of the general ledger transactions are posted using this date.
 The Entry Date defaults to the current date when a sales order is created.
 This date is used to identify the sales order entry date and is not used when creating general ledger transactions or when posting to history records.
 Select View > Advanced Options > Options tab to change the Entry Date.

 A Shipping tab may appear in the upper right corner of the sales order.
 This tab contains various shipping options and shipping details.
-Review the Freight and Shipping Charges > Calculating Freight Charges on a Sales Invoice section.
+Review Freight and Shipping Charges > Calculating and Comparing Freight Charges.